fleschutz/PowerShell/Docs/list-cmdlets.md

 ## list-cmdlets.ps1 - Lists all PowerShell cmdlets

-This script lists all PowerShell cmdlets.
+This PowerShell script lists all PowerShell cmdlets.

 ## Parameters
 ```powershell